puppetlabs/puppetlabs-stdlib/README.md

 **Deprecated:** This function has been replaced with a built-in [`round`](https://puppet.com/docs/puppet/latest/function.html#round) function as of Puppet 6.0.0.

-It rounds a number to the nearest integer.
+Rounds a number to the nearest integer.

 *Type*: rvalue.